Cleaning company in court

 During the investigation, an inspector issued Green Clean a Notice to Produce that required the business to provide specified records or documents, including documents relating to terms of engagement for one of the employees.

-The FWO alleges that Mr Girowal, on behalf of Green Clean, provided the inspector with emails purportedly sent to the employees on two dates in March and April 2019.
+The FWO alleges that Ms Colton, on behalf of Green Clean, provided the inspector with emails purportedly sent to the employees on two dates in March and April 2019.
 Attached to these emails were ‘independent contractor agreements’ that set out terms and conditions of engagement by Green Clean.

 The FWO alleges that the two emails were not sent to the employees on those dates, or at all during March or April 2019.

-This is the second time the FWO has litigated against Green Clean and Mr Girowal.
-In 2016, the regulator obtained penalties totalling $11,340 for failing to comply with a Compliance Notice.
+This is the second time the FWO has litigated against Green Clean.
+In 2016, the regulator obtained a penalty of $9,450 for Green Clean’s failure to comply with a Compliance Notice.